thedges/PSMapComponents/README.md

 * Features of the component:
   - If lat/lng location already exists on record, it will center on that location
   - Move the map to new location and address will show in bottom of map.
 Click on address location and it will set fields on the record.
+Address will disappear once you have set it.
-  - A "locate me" icon will show in top-right of map.
-This icon shows once the component captures your current location.
+  - A "find me" icon will show in top-right of map.
+This icon shows once the component captures your current lat/lng location.
 Just click this to move to your current location.
 * The component configuration fields are:
   - <b>SObject Field For Latitude</b> - SObject field that stores the latitude value
   - <b>SObject Field For Longitude</b> - SObject field that stores the longitude value